 We are all very fortunate to have the privilege of personal involvement in hockey whether it is as a player, coach, official, volunteer or supporter.
 In order to maximize the experience, it is important for everyone to understand the game, the rules, the regulations and the responsibilities.
 Much information is available on the OWHA web site, through local and provincial contacts and from the OWHA office.
-OWHA Constitution, By-Laws, Regulations and Rules are posted on the OWHA website or can be ordered from the OWHA office.
+The OWHA Handbook and other documents are posted on the OWHA website.
 It is the responsibility of team management to be aware of all pertinent information and to inform team members, parents and others as appropriate.

-To assist with the positive experience for the 2008-2009 hockey season the OWHA Executive Committee has identified a few specific areas of emphasis:
+To assist with the positive experience for the 2011-2012 season the OWHA Executive Committee has identified a few specific areas of emphasis: